arthurOmanko/VRNeoIKFKTool/README.md

 <kbd>1.trackpad</kbd>+<kbd>2.trackpad</kbd> | scale selected object (All-axis)
 <kbd>1.trackpad</kbd>+<kbd>2.trigger</kbd> | scale selected object (each XYZ-axis along with controller)
 ## About manipulating the weight of IK/FK marker
 Advanced IK from HSStudioNEOAddon.dll can manipulate weights of a chara's IK [0..1].
-This mod enables to manipulate the weights for both IK/FK by VR controllers. **This can be used in order to manipulate all or parts of selected charas without stopping animation during chara animation on VR environment.**
+This mod enables to manipulate the weights for both IK/FK by VR controllers using it.
+**This can be used in order to manipulate all or parts of selected charas without stopping animation during chara animation on VR environment.**
+User can select some charas on GUI and when grip + Triple/Quadruple clicks, all IK and enabled some FK markers of selected charas are registered within mod data and their weights get able to be controlled.
+(Caution: currently only FK markers of neck and hands can be registered within mod data.
+Other FK markers (toe (body), hairs, skirts etc.) can not be registerd so not controlled by this mod.
+If User dont want FKs fixed during animation, disable the FKs from the game menu).
-In case that IKFK weights set for selected charas by this mod (grip + triple/quadruple clicks), when weight of a IKFK marker is 0% (0.0), the marker moves with charas and does not fix any chara's moving.
+In case that IKFK weights set for selected charas by this mod (grip + Triple/Quadruple clicks), when weight of a IKFK marker is 0% (0.0), the marker moves with charas and does not fix any chara's moving.
 Or when weight of a IKFK marker is 100% (1.0), the marker fixes chara's moving at correspondent bone.
 When weight of a IKFK marker is 50% (0.5), the marker fixes, to some extent, chara's moving at correspondent bone.
 Weight of IKFK marker can be changed by (trigger + Double clicks) on the marker, 100% (-> 50% for only IK) -> 0%.
 Or When trigger 0% marker, weight of the marker gets 100%.
 Caution: